Building a stronger Aurora, together.

 Complete the form below to get updates and find out about events.
 We look forward to meeting!

-To make a donation by check, please send to:
+To make a donation by check, please make payable to “Committee to Elect Bill Gondrez” and mail to:

 1758 Havana St.